IlliaPonomarov/TracefulBackendMonitor/README.md

 ![TBM Logo](/img/tbm-logo.png)

-Traceable Backend Monitor (TBM) is a powerful backend monitoring tool designed to log request/response communication to MongoDB and Kafka.
+Traceable Backend Monitor (TBM) is a powerful backend monitoring tool designed to log REST/SOAP/Kafka communications.
 This documentation provides an overview of the project, its features, setup instructions, and usage guidelines.

 ## Table of Contents